Pi

 are not very smart and when they get together they herd together.

-The addition
+The (infinite)

-mechanism to get Pi is qualitatively different from the procedure
+addition mechanism to get Pi or Pi2 is substantively

-that generates the SQRT(2),
+different from the procedure that generates the SQRT(2),

-for example, and this may lead you to suspect
+for example, and this may lead you to suspect that transcendentals

-is constructible with the Pythagorean Theorem in a finite
+starters, SQRT(2) is constructible with the Pythagorean Theorem in a finite

-area to appreciate this issue.
-The squaring
+to appreciate this issue.

 We have two book